BasketReally/BasketReally/README.md

 I know that my programs are shit but I write in my free time and only for myself.
 Most of the repositories are private, but I'm not a level 30 githuber who has been on github for 5 years.
-I’m generally who I am, but I’ll say that I’m studying to be a designer of rocket launch stages, lmao

 ![Basket's GitHub stats](https://github-readme-stats.vercel.app/api?username=BasketReally)